 Natasha will forever be regarded as that girl who hid in the closet.
 How she made her parents and the world believe that she was dead remains a shock.
 Natasha was 14 years old when her parents couldn’t find her in Rockhampton.
 This was in the year 1998.

-It was not only Natasha who was missing at this time, but several other girls went missing during that period.
-This disappearance made the police properly investigate the possibility serial killers had killed her.
-Well, Natasha wasn’t dead.
-She was found alive and even showed up to the 2003 trial of the man they had presumed killed her.
+It was not only Natasha who was missing at this time, several other girls went missing during that period too.
+This disappearance made the police properly investigate the possibility that serial killers had murdered her.
+But, Natasha wasn’t dead.
+She was found alive and even showed up to the 2003 trial of the man they’d presumed killed her.

 The Disappearance of Natasha Ryan

 On the 31st of August 1998, Natasha went missing after her mom had dropped her off at her school.
-In August, before she disappeared, Natasha had already absconded from home once, with the help of her boyfriend, Black Scott.
+In August, before she disappeared, Natasha had already ran from home once, with the help of her boyfriend, Scott Black.

-When this incident happened, the police was alerted, and she was found after barely two days, and her boyfriend was fined close to $1,000 for police obstruction.
+Last time she disappeared the police were alerted, she was found after just two days, and her boyfriend was fined close to $1,000 for police obstruction.
 Scott Black claimed that he had helped Natasha because she had threatened to commit suicide.

 The Search for Natasha Ryan

 Believing she might have fallen prey to Black, the police ran an extensive search.
 Bushlands were burnt down to aid the investigation, and local state emergency services were called out.
 The search cost about $400,000.
-After the long search, they still couldn’t find her, and they assumed she was dead.
+After the long investigation, they still couldn’t find her, and assumed she was dead.

 Natasha’s family had a memorial service held in Bundaberg, a place in Queensland.
-The memorial was held on her birthday on the 9th of May 2001.
+The memorial was held on her birthday on the 9th of May, 2001.
 After two years, she was found just a few kilometers from her home.
-Take note that she disappeared for four years and eight months.
+Take note that she’d disappeared for four years and eight months.